Can I get pregnant if my thyroid is underactive?

 I’m hyperthyroid and take carbimazole.
 Is this okay during pregnancy?

-Propylthiouracil is the medication of choice during pregnancy for the first trimester only in hyperthyroid (overactive) patients.
+For hyperthyroid (overactive) patients Propylthiouracil is the medication of choice during pregnancy for the first trimester only.
 Carbimazole is the drug used during the rest of pregnancy.

 I have been treated with radioiodine for an overactive thyroid.
 Will this harm the baby?

-You should not get pregnant for 6 months after this treatment.
-If you are in doubt check with your GP
+You should not get pregnant for six months after this treatment.
+If you are in doubt check with your GP or specialist.

 I have Graves’ disease treated by surgery and am taking levothyroxine.
 Are there any problems for the baby?